NOAA-PMEL/PyFerret/README.md

 To run PyFerret, you first need to set the PyFerret environment variables.
 This can be done by executing either `. ferret_paths.sh` (for Bourne-type shells;
 e.g., bash) or `source ferret_paths.csh` (for C-type shells; e.g. tcsh).
-- Note: the pyferret script has recently been updated to automatically set the Ferret environment variables, if not already defined, using the appropriate `ferret_paths` script.
+- Note: the `pyferret` script has recently been updated to automatically set the Ferret environment variables, if not already defined, using the appropriate `ferret_paths` script.

 ## Building PyFerret from source

-While the `ferret.pmel.noaa.gov` site is offline, please use the following instructions for build PyFerret from the GitHub source files found at this site.
 Please note that these are general instructions that are not fully verified; names of installation packages may vary slightly for you particular operating system.
 In particular, some systems have special development (`-dev`) packages that provide